ZZUTK/An-Example-of-CNN-on-MNIST-dataset/README.md

 Note that only 1 epoch will be performs.
 If you want to run more epochs, please modify the variable `num_epochs ` in the file [`demo_CNN_MNIST.m`](https://github.com/ZZUTK/An-Example-of-CNN-on-MNIST-dataset-/blob/master/demo_CNN_MNIST.m) (line 62).

 ## Results
-Run the demo for 200 epochs, the classification accuracy will be over 99%.
+Running the demo for 200 epochs, the classification accuracy is over 99%.
 The class-wise classification accuracy is shown as follow.

 <img src="https://github.com/ZZUTK/An-Example-of-CNN-on-MNIST-dataset-/blob/master/figs/class-wise_accuracy.jpg", width="400">